Bigg Boss (Telugu TV series)

 Bigg Boss is an Indian Telugu-language television reality show of the Bigg Boss franchise which airs on Star Maa and streams on JioHotstar in India.
 It follows the format of the Dutch reality show Big Brother, which was first developed by Endemol in the Netherlands.

-Starting in 2017, the show has rolled out eight seasons so far; Jr NTR and Nani hosted Season 1 and Season 2 respectively, while Nagarjuna is hosting the show from Season 3 onwards.
+Starting in 2017, the show has rolled out nine seasons so far; Jr NTR and Nani hosted Season 1 and Season 2 respectively, while Nagarjuna is hosting the show from Season 3 onwards.
 Season 2, Season 6 and Season 9 featured general public along with celebrities as housemates.

 Overview

 Bigg Boss is based on the Dutch series Big Brother format developed by John de Mol Jr..
 A number of contestants known as "housemates" live in a purpose-built house and are isolated from the rest of the world.
 Each week, housemates nominate two of their fellow housemates for eviction, and the housemates who receive the most nominations would face a public vote.
 Eventually, one housemate would leave after being "evicted" from the House.
 In the final week, there were five housemates remaining, and the public voted for who they wanted to win.
 Unlike other versions of Big Brother, the Indian version uses celebrities as housemates, In season two, Bigg Boss team selected three common people as contestants from the auditions.